 Traditional Photography & Social Media Photography

-In terms of a hotel’s photography portfolio, some social media images can originate from the products of a formal shoot, however, social media gives hotels another channel that can be more spontaneous and seasonal; a window into what’s happening at that hotel right now.
+In terms of a hotel’s photography portfolio, some social media photography for hotels can originate from the products of a formal shoot, however, social media gives hotels another parallel channel that can be more spontaneous and seasonal; a window into what’s happening at that hotel right now.
 Many hotels are moving towards commissioning formal photoshoots for websites and print, as well as a mini photoshoot with a sole focus on social media.
-Posting regular content and opening that window onto your property means that old and prospective guests can develop a relationship with your hotel like never before.
-Hand in hand with a hotel’s website, guests have engaging images populating their feeds – a sure-fire way to encourage them hit ‘book’.
+Posting regular content and opening that window onto your property means that old and prospective guests can develop an ongoing relationship with your hotel like never before.
+Hand in hand with a hotel’s website, guests have engaging images populating their feeds – a sure-fire way to encourage those all important reservations.

 If you would liike to find out more about social media photography for your hotel, just drop us a line.